9 Steps Of Laying Of Sewer Pipes2nd March 2019

 If water is met with during excavation, it is removed by pumping or any other suitable method.

 5. Preparation Of Sub-grade

 For soft soil, the bed of the sewer is prepared by plain concrete (1:3:6).
 The thickness of concrete varies from 15 to 20 cm.
 The bedding layer is not required in case of rocky or hard soil.

 6. Laying And Joining Of Pipes

 The sewers are laid along the trench very carefully.
-Then the joining of sewer is done as per requirements.
+Then the joining of the sewer is done as per requirements.
 After joining, both sides of the pipe are finished with concrete.

 7. Testing Of Leakage